bsmg/beat-saber-community-wiki/health-and-safety.md

 > Beat Saber is not available for the Nintendo Wii, this image is used for informative purposes only.
 {.is-warning}

-# A Short Message from TammyPajammy and RQ
+# A Short Message from TammyMatty
 To reduce the risk of physical injury, always remember to stretch before and after playing Beat Saber.
 Consider the following:

 ![Wammy](/uploads/images/wammy.gif "Wammy")